Logging

 Critical system status messages

-the initiation or termination of scanner and communications equipment operation
+The initiation or termination of scanner and communications equipment operation

 scanner-state-machine-event